costafari/py-scratch/README.md

 # py-scratch
-py-scratch is a whiteboard about first steps in Python.
+py-scratch is a whiteboard about firsts steps in Python.